 - 26:6 Athletic positions will be filled in accordance with DIAA rules. - Vacant Year-Long EPER positions shall be posted in each building for a period of at least ten (10) calendar days prior to the application deadline.
 Postings will be disseminated by the building principal via email and a copy of the posting placed in the faculty lounge.
-The posting shall include job responsibilities, required qualifications and application deadline. - 26:7.1 Vacant seasonal/coaching positions shall be advertised District-wide for a period of at least ten (10) calendar days prior to the application deadline.
+The posting shall include job responsibilities, required qualifications and application deadline. - Vacant seasonal/coaching positions shall be advertised District-wide for a period of at least ten (10) calendar days prior to the application deadline.
 Postings will be disseminated by the building principal via email and a copy of the posting placed in the faculty lounge.
-The posting shall include job responsibilities, required qualifications and application deadline. - Qualified employees in the building will be interviewed and given first consideration in filling vacant EPER positions.
-If the position is not filled from within the building by a qualified applicant, district employees who applied for the current posted position, at the time of the most recent posting, will be interviewed.
+The posting shall include job responsibilities, required qualifications and application deadline. - A candidate's years and experience in coaching the sport or in a non-athletic position for which they are applying shall be given serious consideration in determining whether or not they are qualified.
+Qualified employees in the building will be interviewed and given first consideration in filling a building EPER positions before any other applicants.
+If the position is not filled from within the building, qualified district employees who applied for the current posted position, at the time of the most recent posting, will be interviewed and considered.